PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/strategy.md

 # The beginning of the Migration project: Configuration Form

-The Migration project started by migrating Configuration Form pages.
+The Migration project started by migrating [Configuration Form pages][form-pages].

-[You can read more about it by clicking on this link][form-pages].

 The chosen structure to handle such pages was the following:

 1. A View layer: Twig template, rendering manually the Symfony form
-2. A controller layer: Symfony Controller empty of business logic (following the ["Thin Controller, Fat Model"][thin-ctrlers] principle), in charge of controlling the View, formatting data, handling security and routing
+2. A Controller layer: Symfony Controller empty of business logic (following the ["Thin Controller, Fat Model"][thin-ctrlers] principle), in charge of controlling the View, formatting data, handling security and routing
 3. In Model layer: Symfony Form is built and managed by a FormHandler
 4. Also part of the Model layer, DataProvider is in charge of data retrieval and saving the data